danielhollas/aiida-testing/docs/source/index.rst

 * :mod:`.mock_code`: Caches at the level of the code executable.
 Use this for testing calculation and parser plugins, because input file generation and output parsing are also being tested.
-* :mod:`.export_cache`: Uses the AiiDA caching feature, in combination with an automatic database export / import.
+* :mod:`.archive_cache`: Uses the AiiDA caching feature, in combination with an automatic archive creation/loading.
 Use this to test high-level workflows.

 ``aiida-testing`` is available at http://github.com/aiidateam/aiida-testing